shree1019/student-performance-predictor/README.md

 # Student Performance Predictor

 This project predicts a student's future grade and trend based on their past academic performance.
-It uses a machine learning model trained on student performance data and provides an easy-to-use interface through a Flask API and a Streamlit frontend.
+It uses a machine learning model trained on student performance data and provides an easy-to-use interface through a Flask API.

 ---